aquaticmr/GenZ-Bookstore-/README.md

-# 📚 Django Bookstore Project
+# 📚 Django Bookstore Application

-A full-stack Django application like Amazon but only for books, specifically for managing and ordering books.
-It includes full user authentication, a session-based cart, custom admin panel, and DevOps integration with Docker and Jenkins.
+A web application built with Django for browsing, purchasing, and managing books online.
+Features user accounts, a shopping cart, order management, and an admin interface, all styled with Bootstrap 5.

 ---